top of page

 HE DIDN'T DIE FOR ME

-The crucifixion of the Nazarene is often viewed through a religious lens.
-However, I believe that it was more of a political act than a religious one.
-The Nazarene's teachings not only challenged the religious orthodoxy of the Jewish leaders but also posed a threat to the Roman Empire's political stability.
-Historians like Reza Aslan, in his book "Zealot," argue that the Nazarene was seen as a revolutionary figure, a potential king who could lead a rebellion against Roman rule.
+The crucifixion of the Nazarene is often seen solely through a religious perspective.
+However, I believe it was more of a political act than a religious one.
+The Nazarene's teachings not only challenged the religious authority of the Jewish leaders but also threatened the political stability of the Roman Empire.
+Historians, such as Reza Aslan in his book Zealot, argue that the Nazarene was perceived as a revolutionary figure, a potential king who could incite rebellion against Roman rule.

 Pilate's Political Dilemma: